openxc/vi-firmware/docs/config/code-examples.rst

 .. code-block:: cpp

-   /* Ignore the signal if the value is less than 100 */ float ourFilteringHandler(CanSignal* signal, CanSignal* signals,
+   /* Ignore the signal if the value is less than 100 */ float ourFilteringDecoder(CanSignal* signal, CanSignal* signals,
          int signalCount, float value, bool* send) {
       if(value < 100) {
          *send = false;